Dilaudid Addiction & Treatment

 The National Survey on Drug Use and Health (NSDUH) for 2011 reported that 1 million people ages 12 and older had abused Dilaudid for nonmedical reasons at some point in their lifetime.
 While doctor shopping was once the main source of opioid drugs for those struggling with prescription narcotics addiction, as more states adopt prescription monitoring plans and doctors more closely monitor their patients, these individuals are beginning to turn to heroin, which is cheaper and easier to find.
 People struggling with Dilaudid addiction may turn to other illicit narcotics, like illegal fentanyl, which can put them at a greater risk of overdose.

-Signs of Dilaudid Abuse
+What Are the Signs of Dilaudid Abuse?

 While a person taking Dilaudid for legitimate medical reasons may experience side effects, these are more likely to present in people who abuse these kinds of drugs because they take large amounts of the opioid, often very frequently.
 This increases the risk of side effects developing.
 Some of these side effects include:

 - Nausea or vomiting

 - Muscle, back, or joint aches and pains

 A person who is intoxicated on Dilaudid will likely be very relaxed and sleepy.
 They may nod off or act like they are drunk.
 Too much Dilaudid can lead to an overdose, but people who abuse this drug because of addiction will develop a physical tolerance to opioids over time or they may have switched to Dilaudid abuse after developing a tolerance to Vicodin or Percocet.
 An opioid tolerance means the person will need to take more of the drug over time to achieve the same, original effects.

 What Are the Long-Term Effects of Dilaudid Abuse?